New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 Must I write the PCAT (Pharmacy College Admissions Test)?

-No – PCAT is no longer an admission requirement.
+No – PCAT is no longer an admission requirement and is not considered.

 Are there other requirements such as interviews, references, personal statements, or work experience?

-Applicants who meet minimum thresholds in the Casper test and in the academic requirements, will be required to complete an online Individual Assessment (formerly referred to as online ‘Admissions Interview’) using a video-enabled platform.
-The online Individual Assessment will take place on Thursday, March 28, 2024 (in a specified 3 hour time block which will be announced to eligible applicants early in March).
-No alternative dates or times will be offered.
+Applicants who meet minimum thresholds in the Casper test and in the academic requirements, will be required to complete an online Individual Assessment using a video-enabled platform.
+The online Individual Assessment will take place on Friday, March 28, 2025 (in a specified 3 hour time block which will be announced to eligible applicants early in March).
+No alternative dates or times will be offered under any circumstances, so it is important that you keep this date available in anticipation of being an eligible applicant.
 The online Individual Assessment will consist of video questions and responses, as well as multiple-choice format questions and will be used for further non-academic attribute assessment.
-Approximately 600 candidates will be invited to proceed to this online Assessment.
-Please refer to the ‘Online Individual Assessment’ section of our website for details.
+Approximately 700 candidates will be invited to proceed to the online Assessment.
+Please refer to the ‘Online Individual Assessment’ section of our website for important details.

 Selection Process